Briarcliff Lodge: Main building

 The Briarcliff Lodge was located on a 184 acre site on the highest point of Law's estate.
 The original wing was designed by Pennsylvania architect Guy King, on the highest point of Walter Law's estate, which was about 600 feet above sea level and 29 mi north of New York City.
 The building's first floor exterior walls were constructed of stones from nearby forests, and Indiana limestone was used for trimmings. the second floor exterior walls were decorated with richly colored half timber and pebbledash.
 The roof had red shingles and tall red brick chimneys.
 The main facade of the building was two stories high, while the third and fourth floor had many gables and dormer windows present on the roof.
 The overall design of the building was in the Tudor Revival-style, and was described to be in "the fashion of the old English inns".
 The building was 307 ft long and had 93 rooms.
 Each room had Colonial mahogany furniture, a long-distance telephone, concealed fire escape, electric lights, and suction ventilators.
 As well, each room had an exterior wall with a window.

 In 1902, the hotel's first floor held its reception rooms, parlors, dining rooms, library, and a lounge area called the Dutch kitchen.
 The library was adjacent to and north of the large dining room.
 The ballroom had classical fluted Ionic columns and Italian marble walls.
 Thomas Edison was honored there in 1909.
 The Dutch kitchen had decorations and furnishings from Holland and was based on a restaurant in Edam.
 It had rough adze-hewn timbers, a hipped ceiling, etchings from England, and European and American oil paintings.
 Much of the furniture was purchased from Law's former employer, home furnishings pioneer W. & J. Sloane.
-Art and decorations throughout the building were largely were sourced from markets in Europe and Asia, and included expensive paintings, bronzes, marble sculptures, rare books, and carved antique furniture.
+Art and decorations throughout the building were largely sourced from markets in Europe and Asia, and included expensive paintings, bronzes, marble sculptures, rare books, and carved antique furniture.
 The hotel also had a Chinese tea room and a dark room for amateur photographers.
 The kitchen was kept clean (such that it was proposed to serve lunches in the kitchen).
 It was reported to be of elegant design, utilizing white tile and marble.
 The kitchen equipment was of white porcelain and aluminum, and included numerous glass-lined refrigerators.
 It sourced its milk, butter, eggs, and vegetables from Briarcliff Farms.
 The kitchen's trash was frozen to prevent odors before its eventual removal; the lodge also had an ice-producing plant that used sterilized well water.

 John Clark Udall oversaw construction of the north wing in 1907, increasing the number of rooms to 150.
 In 1909, Udall oversaw a 72-room seven-story west wing, further increasing the rooms to 221.